Classic Shrimp Cocktail

 Roasted Asparagus arranged artfully on a white serving platter

-Asparagus is the embodiment of spring- for a cook anyway!
-It springs from the earth year after year as soon as the ground has thawed and continues to grow until the days get too warm, making room for the summer produce to begin to take over center stage.
+Asparagus is one of the most well known symbols of the season when it comes to seasonal cooking in the spring.
+It springs from the earth year after year as one of the only perennial vegetables and grows abundantly from early spring until the days get too warm, making room for the summer produce to begin to take over center stage

 How to make roasted asparagus